-- Put on a dusk mask and sweep down the ceilings and walls of cobwebs, then use a misting bottle or a spray attachment on your hose to dampen down dust before removing litter, even in small hen houses.
+2. Put on a respirator – you want a respirator, not a dust mask, you’ll find cheap disposable ones in hardware stores – and eye protection.
+Sand sweep down the ceilings and walls of cobwebs, then use a misting bottle or a spray attachment on your hose to dampen down dust before removing litter, even in small hen houses.
 This is extremely important so you don’t breathe in dust particles from the litter which can carry all kinds of bacteria and fungi.
 The greatest risk is from the fungal spores of aspergillus (also known as farmer’s lung) which can grow in the lungs of humans and birds, but there is also the possibility of other infections like campylobacter and salmonella.

 One of the most important factors for an easy clean-out is to build your coop from easily cleaned materials.